playermissile/scrolling_tutorial/index.rst

-Combined Course Scrolling
+Combined Coarse Scrolling
 --------------------------------------------------

-Simultaneous horizontal and vertical course scrolling is possible with very little additional effort over horizontal course scrolling alone.
+Simultaneous horizontal and vertical coarse scrolling is possible with very little additional effort over horizontal coarse scrolling alone.

 Adding vertical scrolling to a display list that uses ``LMS`` addresses for every line means that, unlike the simple vertical scrolling that used a single